donggenHan/MyNote/English/Musk-加州理工演讲.md

 So that I think is something worth nothing.

-If you're going to create a company, the first thing you should try to do is create
+If you're going to create a company, the first thing you should try to do is create a working prototype.

+Everything looks great on powerpoint.

+You can make anything work on PowerPoint.

+But, If you have an actual demonstration article, even if it's in primitive form, that's much more effective in convincing people.

+So, we made the Tesla Roadster, and now we're coming out soon with model S which is a 4-door sedan.

+Because after we made the Tesla Roadster people said, 'oh sure, we always knew you could make a car like that, it's an expensive car and it's low volume and small and